 Despite the fact that I’ve (mostly) decluttered my family’s living space, I still love to read books on decluttering.
-I have a passion for helping other’s declutter their space and I like to keep up on what everyone has to say about reducing clutter.
-Because I have read almost every decluttering book ever published, you don’t have to.
-I have narrowed down my favorites to the following top 10 books on decluttering.
-By reading just one of these books, you will be instantly motivated to declutter your space.
-I guarantee it.
+I have a passion for helping other’s declutter their homes.
+I also like to keep up on what experts have to say about reducing clutter.
+Because I have read almost every decluttering book ever published, you don’t have to!
+I have narrowed down my favorites to the following 10 best decluttering books.

-- The Life-Changing Magic of Tidying Up by Marie Kondo.
-I have recommended this book many times because it’s just that good.
-As a Christian, I’ve had to look past Ms. Kondo’s views on the ‘soul/feelings’ of objects, but overall, her message makes sense.
+The number one decluttering book I have recommended many times – because it’s just that good – is The Life-Changing Magic of Tidying Up by Marie Kondo.
+As a Christian, I’ve had to look past Ms. Kondo’s views on the ‘souls/feelings’ of objects, but overall, her message makes sense.
 Her approach is to hold each item and only keep it if it sparks joy for you.
 Marie focuses less on getting rid of everything and more on how stuff makes you feel.
 Thus, her book is a good starting point for anyone looking to reduce their belongings but are afraid to let go of too much too soon.
 In some cases, however, just asking yourself if an item sparks joy won’t help you decide to keep or discard that item.
 In that case, you might want to ask yourself some other questions.

 “Discarding is not the point; what matters is keeping those things that bring you joy.
 If you discard everything until you have nothing left but an empty house, I don’t think you’ll be happy living there.
 Our goal in tidying should be to create a living environment filled with the things we love.” -Marie Kondo

 Number three on the best decluttering books list is Clutter Free – by Kathi Lipp.
 Less of a how-to guide and more of a why-do inspiration.
-Kathi narrows her focus down to how we accumulate clutter, why we keep it and the overall cost of clutter on our physical and mental well-being.
+Kathi narrows her focus down to how we accumulate clutter, why we keep it, and the overall cost of clutter on our physical and mental well-being.
 The last chapter in the book is dedicated to how to get rid of stuff.

-Number five is written by Peter Walsh: It’s All Too Much by Peter Walsh.
-Mr. Walsh first covers the various excuses we make for our clutter and gives advise for how to counteract them.
+Number five is written by Peter Walsh: It’s All Too Much.
+Mr. Walsh first covers the various excuses we make for our clutter and gives advice on how to counteract them.
 In addition, he gives actionable steps for room-by-room decluttering.
 He also touches on how a cluttered environment affects our health.

-6. 31 Days to a Clutter Free Life by Ruth Soukup is number six on the list of best decluttering books.
-This is a handy guide complete with checklists of daily tasks to help you declutter your home, mind and schedule.
+31 Days to a Clutter-Free Life by Ruth Soukup is number six on the list of best decluttering books.
+This is a handy guide complete with checklists of daily tasks to help you declutter your home, mind, and schedule.
 Ruth does a good job of dividing the categories into manageable tasks.
 My favorite part of this book isn’t in the book itself; it’s the support you receive from people online who have taken the challenge and have shared before and after photos of their progress.
-On instagram alone, there are almost 900 photos available for inspiration.
+On Instagram alone, there are almost 900 photos available for inspiration.

 Ruth Soukup also wrote number seven on the list: Unstuffed.
 Due to the fact that I am currently reading this book, I cannot write a complete review, but so far, so good.
-Ruth focuses on the three areas of: home, mind and soul.
+Ruth focuses on the three areas of home, mind, and soul.
 I love that she is a fellow Christian going through this decluttering journey with me.
 Here’s a quote from Unstuffed:

-8. The Joy of Less by Francine Jay.
-This is one of the first books I read on decluttering.
-In my opinion, it’s also one of the best.
+The Joy of Less by Francine Jay was one of the first books I read on decluttering.
+In my opinion, it’s also one of the best decluttering books.
 In fact, I became a minimalist partly because of Francine’s transparency.
 Before reading this book, I was under the impression that in order to be considered a ‘minimalist’ you had to live out of a backpack and shun creature comforts.
 Her book is divided into four main parts: philosophy, streamline, room by room and lifestyle.

 “Your home is living space, not storage space.” -Francine Jay

-There you have it, my absolute favorite top 10 books on decluttering.
-If you read just one of the books on this list, you will be motivated and inspired to begin decluttering right away.
-In addition, you will have a framework within which to focus your efforts.
+There you have it, my absolute favorite 10 best decluttering books.
+Even if you read just one of the books on this list, you will be motivated and inspired to begin decluttering right away.
+In addition, you will have a professionally crafted framework within which to focus your efforts!